-Adjusting for case mix.
-The CAHPS Team recommends that you adjust the survey data for respondent age, education, and general health status.
-This makes it more likely that reported differences are due to real differences in performance, rather than differences in the characteristics of enrollees or patients.
+- Calculating scores.
+The CAHPS macro calculates scores for all survey measures, including individual survey items, ratings, and multi-item composite measures (see box below).
+The output from the program then compares the performance of an entity to the overall performance of all entities. - Adjusting for case mix.
+The CAHPS macro adjusts the survey data for respondent age, education, and general health status.
+This adjustment makes it more likely that reported differences are due to real differences in performance, rather than differences in the characteristics of enrollees or patients.